About Colombia Finca La Fortuna Chiroso

 - Process: Washed, sun dried

 Cup Characteristics: Mild floral notes and aromas.
-Stone fruit flavors, peach and pear.
+Raspberry, stone fruit, peach and pear flavors.
 Very juicy and succulent with guava and papaya on the palate.
+Very sweet with a hint of spiciness.

 Roasting Notes: Due to the high altitude that this coffee is grown at the beans are small and dense.
 To showcase the flavor profile we recommend pulling before second crack, but the bean is durable enough to withstand a darker roast if desired.